rheedwahn/api-boiler-plate/README.md

 ## About Rapido Api Boiler Plate

-This is a complete api boiler plate that allows you to easily set up and get your development work going without any hassle.
-The boiler plate is built on Laravel, one of PHP's most popular framework.
+This is a complete api boilerplate that allows you to easily set up and get your development work going without any hassle.
+The boilerplate is built on Laravel, one of PHP's most popular framework.
 It is developed by [rheedwahn](https://rheedwahn.github.io/).
-The boiler plate has the following implementation out of the box
+The boilerplate has the following implementation out of the box

 - User Authentication using laravel passport for token management
 - User Registration